Skip to Content

 Let’s take a look at a simple website that has 2FA/MFA enabled.
 This website asks the user for their username and password before challenging them for their Time-based One-Time Password (TOTP).
 The user could generate the OTP using an app such as Google Authenticator, a password manager, or even a hardware token.

-Authentication using TOTP
+GIF showing authentication using TOTP

 Now, let’s attack that using Evilginx.